threefoldfoundation/www_threefold_io/content/newsroom/ev3_report/index.md

 ---
 id: ev3_report
-title: EV3 - 'ThreeFold- Rearchitecting the Internet'
+title: "Via EV3: 'ThreeFold - Rearchitecting the Internet'"
 image_caption: ev3_report
 description: By redefining IT infrastructure from its core, we can reshape the internet into what it was meant to be.
 It’s time to build for the next century—and ThreeFold offers a promising solution.
 date: 2025-03-18